-- Charge the batteries at temperatures between 10°C to 30°C. Lower temperatures require a longer charging time.
-While the battery is in use or being discharged, the battery pack heats up.
-This is normal and is not cause for concern.
-Keep the battery pack away from all sources of heat.
-Keep the battery pack dry.
-Do not open or try to disassemble the battery pack.
-Do not expose the battery pack to any mechanical shock.
-If you are not using the computer for an extended period of time, remove the battery pack from the - ☐ If, after fully charging the battery pack, the battery power is still low, the battery pack may be reaching the end of its life and should be replaced. - ☐ You do not need to discharge the battery before recharging.
+- □ Charge the batteries at temperatures between 10°C to 30°C. Lower temperatures require a longer charging time. - □ While the battery is in use or being discharged, the battery pack heats up.
+This is normal and is not cause for concern. - Keep the battery pack away from all sources of heat. - Keep the battery pack dry. - Do not open or try to disassemble the battery pack. - Do not expose the battery pack to any mechanical shock. - If you are not using the computer for an extended period of time, remove the battery pack from the computer to prevent damage to the battery. - If, after fully charging the battery pack, the battery power is still low, the battery pack may be reaching the end of its life and should be replaced. - You do not need to discharge the battery before recharging. - ☐ If you have not used the battery pack for a considerable amount of time, recharge the battery.